JoSchae/nestjs-server/setup/setup-instructions.md

 The @Post/@Get/@Put/@Delete represents the next part of the URI and of course tell us what kind of API-Operation they expect.

 And lastly @UseGuards tells NestJS, that this route is protected by whatever guard we specify.
-In this case, we want to restrict the creation of user-objects to only users with admin priviliges.
+In this case, we want to restrict the creation of user-objects to only users with admin privileges.
 As we could see, our User-model has no "roles" variable or something similar.
 You'll have to implement that on your own, according to your needs and specifics.
 For the moment we'll just ask for one specific user.

 Another thing to note is of course, that we log a lot of the functions, including tokens and user-data.
-You might don't want to do that in production-settings.
+You might not want to do that in production-settings.

 And with that, the only thing left to do is to include everything in our **user.module.ts**